Shane McMahon: Feud with Kevin Owens and Sami Zayn (2017–2018)

 On March 11, 2018, at Fastlane, Shane McMahon pulled the referee out of the ring when Kevin Owens covered Dolph Ziggler and pulled Sami Zayn out of the ring when he covered Kevin Owens.
 On the March 13 episode of SmackDown, Shane McMahon announced his indefinite leave of absence as SmackDown's commissioner.
 Kevin Owens and Sami Zayn proceeded to attack Shane McMahon in the ring and behind the entrance.
 Shane (kayfabe) suffered a laryngeal contusion, trapezius, and rhomboid strains.
 He was taken to a local medical facility.
 On March 26, 2018, WWE.com reported that Shane legitimately had acute diverticulitis while resting with his family in the Caribbean on March 14, and was hospitalized in Antigua for a few days before he was moved to a hospital in New York where doctors also found that Shane has an umbilical hernia that required surgery once the infection was eradicated.
 McMahon posted the below message to his Instagram account: "Thank you, everyone, for the get well wishes.
 It truly helps.
 I'm healing up, and I have the best medicine in the world with me."
 It was announced that Shane would team up with Daniel Bryan against Owens and Zayn at WrestleMania 34.
 McMahon returned on the April 3 episode of SmackDown, to address his WrestleMania match, saying that Owens and Zayn would never be seen in a SmackDown arena again.
-At WrestleMania, Bryan and McMahon defeated Zayn and Owens.
+At WrestleMania, Bryan and McMahon defeated Zayn and Owens to end their feud.

 He competed at the Greatest Royal Rumble, where he entered the namesake match at No. 47 before being eliminated after getting choke slammed off the top rope through a table by Braun Strowman.
 He took time off to heal from the injuries he suffered two months prior, returning on the 1000th edition of SmackDown on October 16 alongside Stephanie McMahon and Vince McMahon on the Truth TV segment hosted by R-Truth and Carmella.
 Following TLC: Tables, Ladders, & Chairs in December, The McMahon Family (Vince, Stephanie, Shane, and Triple H) appeared on Raw and announced that they would be running both Raw and SmackDown as a group with no general managers.